mkao823/Group8Project/readme.md

 * [Team Members](#team-members)

 ## General Info
-Simple Ecom site with various funcionalities that allows sellers to post services to sell.
+Simple Ecom site with various funcionalities that allows sellers to post services to sell and users to browse/buy.

 ## Functional Requirements
-- Login
+- Login: Jonathan Lei
 - Logout: Jonathan Lei
 - Create New Account: Michael Kao
 - Delete Account: Michael Kao
 - History to see past purchases
-- User Profile to edit information
+- User Profile to edit information: Jonathan Lei
-- Buy item with fake paying method
+- Buy item with fake paying method:
 - Add a new listing: William Tran
-- Find Item
+- Find Item:
 - Add to Cart: Michael Kao
 - See All Items Available from All of the Sellers: William Tran
 - Filter by Categories: William Tran